 If you do not mind having some mechanical work on your Jeep, air suspension restoration may involve replacing broken air springs with new certified OEM parts.
 There is no point in attempting to repair them yourself.

-Nonetheless, if you want to avoid the high costs of a four-wheel-suspension change and just want to get your vehicle back on road, you would be better off with an air-suspension repair kit and just go ahead and replace your vehicle’s air springs with air-spring suspensions.
+Nonetheless, if you want to avoid the high costs of a four-wheel-suspension change and just want to get your vehicle back on the road, you would be better off with an air-suspension repair kit and just go ahead and replace your vehicle’s air springs with air-spring suspensions.
 But just remember that you will be losing the advantages of how your four-wheel suspension is set up.